opendocsg/opendoc-state-courts-practice-directions/PART-04-Interlocutory-And-Other-Applications.md

 > (e) an order is made in a matter commenced by originating summons to continue as if commenced by writ;

-the applicant or his solicitor must inform the Civil Registry of the order for consolidation or transfer or conversion by way of an appropriate Request through the Electronic Filing Service.
+the applicant or his solicitor must inform the Registry of the order for consolidation or transfer or conversion by way of an appropriate Request through the Electronic Filing Service.

 ## 26. Summonses for Directions